 By enabling and configuring TLS, you allow messaging between apps and the Solace VMRs to be encrypted.
 Apps requiring encryption would then need to use the TLS-specific URLs passed in the

 VCAP_SERVICESenvironment variable.
 For more information about the

 VCAP_SERVICESenvironment variable, see Example Environment Variable.
 If TLS is not configured, the TLS specific URLs continue to be passed in the

 VCAP_SERVICESenvironment variable but fail to connect to a VMR if used.

-Note: The server certifcate configured will be used by all Solace VMRs deployed and as such all VMRs deployed in a PCF instances will have the same identification.
+Note: The server certificate configured will be used by all Solace VMRs deployed.
+As such, all VMRs deployed in a PCF instances will have the same identification.

 Note: To control access to Solace Messaging service plans on a case-by-case basis, do not enable this option.

 If you configured LDAP, you may choose to have the LDAP Server provide the authentication and authorization for the management roles on a Solace service instance.